 - Merger – Merger of UMLCs to nearby LCs/grade-separators by Construction of diversion road.

 - Manning – UMLCs which cannot be eliminated by above methods will be progressively manned

-The government also told the parliamentary standing committee that all 4943 UMLCs on broad gauge will be eliminated by 2020.
-As per the plan submitted by the government, 1500 UMLCs each will be eliminated in 2017-18 and 2018-19 while the remaining 1943 will be eliminated in 2019-20.The government also told the standing committee that UMLCs on meter gauge network will be gradually removed along with gauge conversion work.
-In narrow gauge, the government plans to remove some UMLCs while the others will be manned.
-It is also heartening to note that there has been a near 100% utilization of the allocated funds for road safety works in the last few years.
+Further, the government told the parliamentary standing committee as well the SC that all UMLCs on broad gauge will be eliminated by 2020.
+As per the plan submitted by the government, 1500 UMLCs each will be eliminated in 2017-18 and 2018-19 while the remaining will be eliminated in 2019-20.The government also told the standing committee that UMLCs on meter gauge & narrow gauge network will be gradually removed during gauge conversion work.

 Featured Image: Unmanned Level Crossing